Bhuvanchalasani/finalproject/README.txt

-Sentiment Analysis on Movie Reviews and Twitter Airline Sentiments
+Sentiment Analysis on Movie Reviews, Twitter Airline Sentiments, and News Group Dataset

-Perform sentiment analysis on the IMDb movie reviews dataset and the Twitter Airline Sentiment Dataset using machine learning models.
+Perform sentiment analysis on the IMDb movie reviews dataset, the Twitter Airline Sentiment Dataset, and the news group dataset using various machine learning models.
 Categorize text data as positive, negative, or neutral sentiments.

 Getting Started:

-Follow these steps to run the sentiment analysis code for both datasets:
+Follow these steps to run the sentiment analysis code for all datasets using different algorithms:

 Prerequisites: